wake-ua/BaseDataSpace/consumers/indexer-service/README.md

-# Search Service
+# Indexer Service

-This connector will provide search functionality.
+This connector will provide index functionality.
 The implementation is based on the consumer.